ipld/ipld/block-layer/codecs/dag-cbor.md

 ## Map Keys

 In DAG-CBOR, map keys must be strings, as defined by the [IPLD Data Model].
+Other map keys, such as ints, are not supported and should be rejected when encountered.

 ## Strictness

-DAG-CBOR requires that there exist a single way of encoding any given object, and that encoded forms contain no superfluous data that may be ignored or lost in a round-trip decode/encode.
+DAG-CBOR requires that there exist a single, canonical way of encoding any given object, and that encoded forms contain no superfluous data that may be ignored or lost in a round-trip decode/encode.

 Therefore the DAG-CBOR codec must:

 1. Use no tags other than the CID tag (`42`).
 A valid DAG-CBOR encoder must not encode using any additional tags and a valid DAG-CBOR decoder must reject objects containing additional tags as invalid.
+   * This includes any of the initial values of the tag registry in [section 2.4 of the CBOR specification], such as dates, bignums, bigfloats, URIs, regular expressions and other complex, or simple values whether or not they map to the [IPLD Data Model].
+2. The only usable major type 7 minor types are those for encoding Floats (`25`, `26`, `27`), True (`20`), False (`21`) and Null (`22`).
+	 * "Simple values" are not supported.
+This includes all registered or unregistered simple values that are encoded with a major type 7.
+	 * Undefined (`23`) is not supported.
-2. Use the canonical CBOR encoding defined by the the suggestions in [section 3.9 of the CBOR specification].
+3. Use the canonical CBOR encoding defined by the suggestions in [section 3.9 of the CBOR specification].
 A valid DAG-CBOR decoder should reject objects not following these restrictions as invalid.
 Specifically:
    * Integer encoding must be as short as possible.
    * The expression of lengths in major types 2 through 5 must be as short as possible.
    * The keys in every map must be sorted lowest value to highest.
 Sorting is performed on the bytes of the representation of the keys.
      - If two keys have different lengths, the shorter one sorts earlier;
      - If two keys have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.
-   * Indefinite-length items must be made into definite-length items.
+   * Indefinite-length items are not supported, only definite-length items are usable.
-3. Encode and decode a single top-level CBOR object and not allow back-to-back concatenated objects, as suggested by [section 3.1 of the CBOR specification] for _streaming applications_.
+4. Encode and decode a single top-level CBOR object and not allow back-to-back concatenated objects, as suggested by [section 3.1 of the CBOR specification] for _streaming applications_.
 All bytes of an encoded DAG-CBOR object must decode to a single object.
 Extraneous bytes, whether valid or invalid CBOR, should fail validation.

 ### Floating Point Encoding (Unresolved)